Krzyzewskiville: Popularity of K-ville

 In January 2017, over 150 tent groups registered for black and blue tenting, exceeding the 70 tent cap.
 This was the first time in the history of K-ville that the 70 tent cap reserved for black and blue tenters was exceeded.
 The line monitors created a preliminary trivia test based on the current men's basketball season as a way to select the lucky 70 tents that would be allowed to tent.
 The tenting starting date was pushed back from Wednesday, January 11 to Thursday January 12 to accommodate the testing period.
 If a tent group did not make the top 70 they would be placed on a wait list in the order of their scores.
 If a tent among the first 70 dropped or got bumped, the next group on the waitlist would move up and become a blue tent.
 For the 2021-22 season, the tenting period was shortened due to COVID-19; nonetheless, almost one-third of Duke's undergraduate student body attended and competed in a trivia test at Cameron about the current Duke team (including players' statistics, pets' names, and details from their social media accounts).
 The top 70 scoring groups (each having 12 tenters) were awarded with spots in K'ville starting on January 23.
 These seventy tents were required to have six occupants all night and two during the day until Feb.
 13, when another 30 tents entered K-ville, after the "race to the secret spot" scavenger hunt.
 On February 25, "P-checks" (personal checks) were held, requiring all tenters to be present in K-Ville for three tent checks throughout the night.
-If even one person is missing at any of the three P-checks, the entire tent loses its place in line.
 P-checks are a big social event, with live music, food trucks, games, and partying.
+In 2024, one tent even hosted a Mariachi band.
 The tenters who passed P-Checks will be granted access to the March 5 game against UNC.

 Tenting has become such an integral part of the undergraduate experience at Duke that many of the most notable tents in K-ville are passed down within student groups from year to year.
 Many of tents are named and elaborately decorated, and some of which were documented in a 2015/2016 video series published by the University called "K-Ville Kribs.".
 The oldest tent in K-ville, nicknamed "Das Boot", has been one of the most prominent tents in Krzyzewskiville since 2013.